broadinstitute/cromwell/docs/backends/GCPBatch.md

 ### Migration from Google Cloud Life Sciences v2beta to Google Cloud Batch

-1. If you currently run your workflows using Cloud Genomics v2beta and would like to switch to Google Batch, you will need to do a few changes to your configuration file: `actor-factory` value should be changed from `cromwell.backend.google.pipelines.v2beta.PipelinesApiLifecycleActorFactory` to `cromwell.backend.google.batch.GcpBatchLifecycleActorFactory`.
+1. If you currently run your workflows using Cloud Genomics v2beta and would like to switch to Google Cloud Batch, you will need to do a few changes to your configuration file: `actor-factory` value should be changed from `cromwell.backend.google.pipelines.v2beta.PipelinesApiLifecycleActorFactory` to `cromwell.backend.google.batch.GcpBatchLifecycleActorFactory`.

 2. You will need to remove the parameter `genomics.endpoint-url` and generate a new config file.